Q: What organizations are eligible?

 - will address issues that affect the organization as a whole rather than a single department or program

-- are focused on a single capacity area highlighted in the CFWM Capacity Framework
+- are focused on 1-2 capacity areas as identified in the CFWM Capacity Framework

 - are appropriate to the organization’s current life cycle